JuanPabloDiaz/freeForGeeks/README.md

 - [Sunrise and Sunset](https://sunrisesunset.io/api/) - Get sunrise and sunset times for a given longitude and latitude.
 - [Superfeedr](https://superfeedr.com/) — Real-time PubSubHubbub compliant feeds, export, analytics.
 Free with less customization
 - [Videoinu](https://videoinu.com) — Create and edit screen recordings and other videos online.
-- [Meta Tags](https://metatags.io/) — Identify the meta tags of a website.
+- [Meta Tags](https://metatags.io/) — Identify the metadata of a webpage.

 <div style="float: right"><a href="#"><img src="backtotop.jpg" width="100"></a></div>